Correcting Bias When Using Latent Regressors: Appendix III: Additional Simulation Details Results

-We adopt the same data-generating process as above; for each simulation iteration we: \begin{enumerate} \item Generate simulated matrix of indicators $W^{\textrm{Sim}}$ by randomly drawing from the predictive distribution of the ideal point model in Equation \ref{eq:idealpoint}. \item Estimate respondent ideal points $X$ based on the simulated indicators matrix $W^{\textrm{Sim}}$, rescaling these latent traits estimates to have mean 0 and variance 1 with higher values corresponding to more conservative positions, calling these estimates $X^{\textrm{Sim}}$. \item Estimate the slope coefficient relating $X$ with $Y$ as specified in Equation \ref{eq:regression} using simple OLS with the true latent predictor, with the estimated predictor, with the split sample IV (with uncorrected and two corrected estimators). \end{enumerate}
+We adopt the same data-generating process as above; for each simulation iteration we: \begin{enumerate} \item Generate simulated matrix of indicators $W^{\textrm{Sim}}$ by randomly drawing from the predictive distribution of the ideal point model in Equation \ref{eq:ideal-point}. \item Estimate respondent ideal points $\hat X^{\mathrm{Sim}}$ from the simulated indicator matrix $W^{\mathrm{Sim}}$, rescaling these estimated latent scores to have mean 0 and variance 1 with higher values corresponding to more conservative positions. \item Estimate the slope coefficient relating $X$ with $Y$ as specified in Equation \ref{eq:linreg} using simple OLS with the true latent predictor, with the estimated predictor, and with the split-indicator IV approach (with uncorrected and corrected estimators). \end{enumerate}